ayyucedemirbas/ayyucedemirbas.github.io/posts/omics.md

 4. **Feature categorization:** automatically detects feature types by prefix.

 This results in a clean, balanced dataset ready for graph construction.

+Missing values are imputed using median values for each feature.
+This approach is robust to outliers, which is particularly important in omics data where extreme values may represent genuine biological signals rather than noise.
+The median imputation strategy preserves the central tendency of the data distribution while avoiding the bias that mean imputation might introduce in skewed distributions.

+This script also implements flexible label encoding to handle various representations of survival status.

 ```python